European shares ease from three-week highs after BOE keeps rates on hold

-* Banks and auto stocks in demand (Adds detail, updates prices at close)
+* Mining, energy, auto stocks in demand (Recasts, adds quote and detail, updates prices)

 By Kit Rees and Atul Prakash